cliviu74/scripts/home-assistant/README.md

 curl https://raw.githubusercontent.com/cliviu74/scripts/master/home-assistant/hass-update.csh | csh
 ```
 ## Disclaimer
 Please run the scripts on your own risk.
 While I am using this scripts on regular basis to update my Home Assistant freenas jail, the script may not work on all environments.
 Please backup before running the scripts.

+## Reporting bugs or issues
-If you find any issues, you can open an issue in this repository.
+If you have any problems running these scripts, please report them by opening an issue in this repository - https://github.com/cliviu74/scripts/issues

 ## Credits